Bradfield/algos/graphs/shortest-path-problems.md

 the local area network where the server is located.
 The web page you requested then travels back through the same routers to get to your browser.
-Inside the cloud labelled “Internet” in Figure 1 &lt;fig\_inet&gt; are additional routers.
+Inside the cloud labelled “Internet” in Figure 1 are additional routers.
 The job of all of these routers is to work together to get your information from place to place.
 You can see there are many routers for yourself if your computer supports the `traceroute` command.
 The text below shows the output of